Staying curious and embracing lab life on co-op

 Genevie captured while looking into a microscope

 “I was able to secure an eight-month co-op term and really enjoyed it.
-During the last four months of the work term, we get to do our own research project.
-We think about what we want to research and our supervisors lead us through the entire process, showing us how to go about the scientific process and how to run the experiments.
-I researched the effect of in-vitro culture on fibroblast phenotype, which was something that other people in the lab had never looked at before.”
+During the last four months of the work term, we do our own research project.
+We think about what we want to research and our supervisors lead us through the process, showing us how to go about the scientific process and how to run the experiments.
+I researched the effect of in-vitro culture on fibroblast phenotype, that was something that others in the lab had never looked at.”

-“That was definitely the most rewarding part because I thought of the entire project from start to finish.
+“That was definitely the most rewarding part as I thought of the entire project from start to finish.
 I read a lot of papers to catch up on the literature, thought of my experimental design, chose my samples, performed all the experiments, and analyzed the data.
-In the end, I was able to present all my findings to the entire lab.
+In the end, I presented all my findings to the entire lab.
 I was very proud of it - this was a chance to be able to do the whole research project on my own.”

 What do you enjoy about doing research?